DanRoscigno/ElasticCloud-Intro/README.md

 **Getting started with moving data** (2 min)

-- Show minimal logstash with tcp listening on port and dumping to stdout
+- Minimal logstash config listening on port 1235 and writing to STDOUT
 ```
 input {
   tcp {